US Supreme Court hears landmark abortion case

 - Published

-Arguments before the US Supreme Court have begun in the country's most important abortion case in decades.
+The US Supreme Court has heard arguments in the country's most important abortion case in decades.

 The case, Dobbs v Jackson Women's Health Organization, concerns a Mississippi law that bans abortions after 15 weeks of pregnancy.

-The court has never before allowed bans on abortion before a foetus can survive outside the womb, at around 24 weeks.
+The court has never before allowed bans before a foetus can survive outside the womb, around 24 weeks, but appeared open to such restrictions on Wednesday.

-The ruling, expected in June, could have nationwide consequences.
-Millions of women may lose access to abortion.
+The ruling, expected in June, may see millions of women lose abortion access.

-Both sides of the debate regard this case as an all-or-nothing fight over abortion rights.
+Both sides of the debate regard this case as an all-or-nothing fight over abortion rights, with nationwide consequences.

 Lawyers defending the Mississippi law have explicitly asked the court to overturn two landmark decisions regarding abortion.